soslan/ajsl/README.md

 </html>

 ```
 As page is ready, `scriptA.js` and `scriptB.js` will be asyncronously loaded first.
-After both are ready, `scriptC.js` will be loaded as it depends on at least one of them.
+After both are ready, `scriptC.js` will be loaded as it depends on at least one of `scriptA.js` and `scriptB.js`.
 Finally `main.js`, which depends on all other scripts, will be loaded.